chudley/manatee/docs/working-on-manatee.md

 This does several things:

+* Builds and installs all versions of PostgreSQL currently supported by Manatee (which is currently 9.2 and 9.6).
 * Creates a directory called "devconfs" in the current directory.  "devconfs" will contain the configuration and data for each of the three test peers.
 * Creates three ZFS datasets under zones/$(zonename)/data, called "peer1",